 |City of Camden||Resolution (2011)|

 |Greenville County||County resolution introduced in 2010 and voted down|

 |Richland County||Resolution (2009)/ Commission (2011)|

-A Master Plan presents a comprehensive review of the many policies, procedures, and practices – as well as the physical infrastructure of your community – that affect bicycling.
-It will recommend ways your community can make bicycling and walking safer and more convenient, such as street improvements, bicycle parking facilities, new city policies, and education programs.
+A Master Plan presents a comprehensive review of the many policies, procedures, and practices – as well as the physical infrastructure of your community – that affect walking and bicycling.
+It will recommend ways your community can make bicycling and walking safer and more convenient, such as street improvements, parking facilities, new city policies, and education programs.